 It also allows governments to function more efficiently by improving internal operations and creating feedback channels with the public via social media, city apps, and so much more.
 It’s hard to imagine a life without access to all this information, isn’t it?

 So then, who is responsible for harnessing big data to transform the world?
 Data scientists.
 The term data scientist was coined in 2001 and refers to the individuals who “utilize their knowledge of statistics and modeling to convert data into actionable insights about everything . . . ” (Hansen, 2016).
 In other words, they are the problem-solvers of today.
 They are people who look at data and don’t just see numbers, but a story that wants to be told.

 IEU helps you discover your potential

-At IEU, our Bachelor in Data Science is geared towards curious and analytical individuals who want to solve the complex issues of everyday life.
+At IEU, our Bachelor in Data and Business Analytics is geared towards curious and analytical individuals who want to solve the complex issues of everyday life.
 Our program gives you the opportunity to work with innovative technologies and industry experts in a hands-on environment.
 We believe in putting you in the driver’s seat of your own education so you can understand your potential to drive positive change and transform the world.